MartinTschechne/ML4H2020/ECG-time-series/README.md

 ### **Embedding Visualizations**
 <div style="text-align: justify">
-Displayed are the learned embeddings of the base layers from the CNN+LSTM model, i.e. best performing model, trained on the MIT-BIH data mapped into 2 dimensions.
+Displayed are the learned representations of the base layers from the CNN+LSTM model, i.e. best performing model, trained on the MIT-BIH data mapped into 2 dimensions.
 Here used three famous dimension reduction algorithms, t-distributed Stochastic Neighbor Embedding (t-SNE), Uniform Manifold Approximation (UMAP) and Principal Component Analysis (PCA) to map the 5632-dimensional embedding into a 2-dimensional space.
 A subsample of 500 data points for each dataset was selected randomly ina class-balaced way, i.e. each class has the same number of samples.
 </div>

 <center>